LammersInsects/Aervi-EE-Transcriptomics/1.code/trim.adapters.md

 They have been saved in [`0.data/adapters.fasta`](0.data/adapters.fasta).

+- Running `trimmomatic` with this set has little effect on the adapter content in the Juni1 data set.
+- Found that sequence GCACACGTCTGAACTCCAGTCAC is overrepresented in the data.
+This is the reverse complement of the Illumina TruSeq Universal Adapter sequence.
+Added this to the adapter list.

 # Test adapter trimming on a single data set with `trimmomatic`

 See the [github source page of trimmomatic](https://github.com/usadellab/Trimmomatic/).